ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

-ino does a really big wind up move in the air that causes a staggar state, can probably 6p on reaction while it charges? (test) might be able to 6p all over the place tbh idk. can you counterhit the slide stab? (test)
+ino does a really big wind up move in the air that causes a staggar state, can probably 6p on reaction while it charges? (test) might be able to 6p all over the place tbh idk. can you counterhit the slide stab? (test) electricity probably loses to canon and/or counter
+2S is your friend in this matchup it beats a lot of her shit 6S too probably... hard to say though maybe not.

 ## jacko
 can you punish their slide attack? (test)